When you have a round face, certain haircuts can draw attention to your face.

 A round face shape is characterized by a round front hairline, round chin line, and equal size in face width and length.
 (Source)

 The easiest way to confirm you have a round face shape is by measuring.
 A flexible measuring tape works best.
 But a ruler will do in a pinch, too.
-If your face is a bit wider side-to-side than it is long, odds are good you have a round face shape.
+If your face is a bit wider side-to-side than long, the odds are good you have a round face shape.

 Confirm by looking at the shape of your front hairline and chin.
 Are these features round, too?
 If so, it’s time to look at haircuts for women with round face shapes.